dargaCode/Thwartski-Tf2-Hud/trunk/thwartski_switcher/README_Thwartski.txt

 //-------------------------------------------------------------------

 It's silly to mess with scroll wheels and number keys in a game with so few weapon slots.
-Every class has only three weapons, aside from the PDAs which can be handled elsewhere.
+Every class has only three weapons, aside from two classes with PDAs (which can be handled elsewhere).

-With three weapons, only two are possible options to switch to at any given time.
+With three weapons, there is always one active and only two are possible options to switch to at any given time.

 This means only 2 buttons are required for perfect weaponswapping.

-I repurpose the "lastwep" button tf2 already has to switch between the first two weapons, and add another swap button to move between the second two weapons.
+I repurpose the "lastwep" button TF2 already has to switch between the first two weapons, and add another swap button to move between the second two weapons.

-For each weapon that is swapped to, custom crosshairs and visibility settings are also defined.
+For each weapon that is swapped to, the script also swaps in custom crosshairs and visibility settings.

 //-------------------------------------------------------------------